Skip to content

 Role Administration

-Roles are managed either through the Admin Web or ZP API
+Roles can be managed either in the Admin Web or through the ZP API.

 Important

-// Members of AD-group TEST_Access or ops-TEST-LocalIT gets this role.
+// Members of TEST_Access or ops-TEST-LocalIT get this role

 ..\Provider Extensions\Active Directory\Activities